Sign the Health Care Climate Action Pledge

 Climate change, as The Lancet Commission put it in 2009, is “the biggest public health threat of the 21stCentury.”[1]
 Since then, the climate crisis has only deepened, and the science has become increasingly irrefutable, heightening the urgency for action.

 Fossil fuel combustion—particularly burning coal–is the single greatest contributor to greenhouse gas emissions.[4]
 Fossil fuels are also the source of significant local health problems.
-For instance, fossil fuels make a major contribution to air pollution, which, according to the World Health Organization, killed seven million people in 2012, causing twice as many deaths than AIDS, malaria and tuberculosis combined.[5]
+For instance, fossil fuels are a primary driver of outdoor air pollution, which, according to the World Health Organization, kills more than four million people every year[5]

-In order to protect local and global health from climate change and its sources, the world needs to move toward an economy based on clean, renewable, healthy energy.
-Indeed, a transition to a clean energy economy will benefit both the climate and public health.
+In order to protect local and global health from climate change and its sources, the world needs to heed this warning and rapidly move toward a zero-emissions economy based on clean, renewable, healthy energy, sustainable transportation and sustainable agriculture.
+Such a transition to a zero-emissions economy will benefit both the climate and public health.
+Health care, whose climate footprint is equivalent to 4.4% of global net emissions [7] , must do its part to reverse the climate crisis by practicing primary prevention and aligning its own operations and supply chains with the ambition of the Paris agreement.

 We pledge to do our part to meet the challenge posed by climate change —a test perhaps as great as human civilization has ever known—by taking the following steps:

-- Preparing for Climate Impacts: In order to serve our communities, hospitals and health centers need to remain operational during and after an extreme weather event.
-We need to understand, anticipate and be equipped to manage the health needs of our immediate community and prepare for shifting disease patterns.
-We pledge to prepare for the impacts of climate change by becoming more resilient to increasing incidents of extreme weather.
-We will work to implement a series of measures to assure that our physical infrastructure, staff, and communities are prepared for the immediate impact of extreme weather events, and the longer term impacts of changing patterns of disease, as well as other climate impacts, combining these efforts with low-carbon solutions whenever possible.
+1. Preparedness: Building Resilience to Withstand and Respond to the Climate Crisis: In order to serve our communities, hospitals and health centers need to remain operational during and after extreme weather events.
+We need to understand, anticipate and be equipped to respond to the health needs of our immediate community and prepare for shifting disease patterns.
+We pledge to prepare for the impacts of climate change by becoming more resilient to climate impacts and supporting our communities to do the same.
+We will work to implement a series of measures to assure that our physical infrastructure, staff, and communities are prepared for the immediate impact of extreme weather events, and the longer-term impacts of changing patterns of disease, as well as other climate impacts, combining these efforts with low-carbon solutions whenever possible.

-- Leading the Way to a Low-Carbon Future: As health care providers respected by local communities, government and business, we commit to provide leadership in our societies for a healthy climate.
-We pledge to do so by educating health care professionals and hospital staff, as well as the communities in which we are located, on the challenges and solutions related to climate and health.
+1. Leadership: Forging the Way for a Healthy Climate: As health care providers respected by local communities, government and business, we commit to provide leadership in our societies for a healthy climate.
+We pledge to do so by educating health care professionals and hospital staff, as well as working with the communities in which we are located, on the challenges and solutions related to climate and health.
 We also pledge to encourage public policy, economic development and investment strategies that move our societies away from fossil fuel dependency and foster instead a healthy energy future, thereby protecting local and global health from fossil fuel combustion and climate change.

-By moving toward climate-smart, low carbon health systems, health care can mitigate its own climate impact, save money and lead by example.
+By moving toward low carbon or zero emissions health systems, health care can mitigate its own climate impact, save money and lead by example.
 By becoming more resilient, health care can help prepare for the growing impacts of climate change.
 And by providing societal leadership we can help forge a vision of a future with healthy hospitals and healthy people living on a healthy planet.

 At this crucial juncture, the time to act to protect public health from climate change is now.